Guide to Safely Withdrawing from Benzodiazepines

 GABA is the body’s most important inhibitory neurotransmitter.
 This is because GABA is used to achieve a sense of calmness and to help us get to sleep.
 When GABA receptors are not functional due to benzodiazepines abuse, sufferers are thus not able to experience a sense of calm when cues in their environment cause anxiety or fear.
 This may mean people suffering from a benzodiazepines addiction suffer from anxiety due to dysfunctional GABA receptors.
 These symptoms cause them to take even more benzodiazepines and the cycle of addiction becomes well established.

-Long-term benzodiazepine addiction is also known to cause a permanent decreased density of GABA receptors and a corresponding decrease in the sensitivity to GABA molecules.
-Again, this is due to the 'down-regulation' of GABA receptors.
+Long-term benzodiazepine addiction is also known to cause a permanently decreased density of GABA receptors and a corresponding decrease in the sensitivity to GABA molecules.
+Again, this is due to the ‘down-regulation’ of GABA receptors.
 This means past benzodiazepine addicts may suffer from anxiety disorders for the rest of their life as a result of their past addiction to benzodiazepines.

 Furthermore, because GABA receptors are located throughout the nervous system, a host of physical symptoms occur when a person is addicted to benzodiazepines.
-These physical symptoms include severe muscle and join pain, hair loss, skin disorders, hair loss and weight loss.
+These physical symptoms include severe muscle and joint pain, hair loss, skin disorders, hair loss and weight loss.

 What is benzodiazepine withdrawal syndrome?

 Benzodiazepine withdrawal syndrome is a broad term used to describe a series of symptoms that occur when a person addicted to benzodiazepines attempts to withdraw from the drug or reduce his or her dosage of benzodiazepines over time.